NSFatalError/Relay/README.md

 While I acknowledge that this usage might not have been intended by the authors, I would refrain from calling it a hack.
 It relies solely on well-understood behaviors of Swift and its public APIs.

-This approach has been carefully tested and verified to work with both `@Observable` and `@Model` macros.
+This approach has been carefully tested and verified to work with the `@Observable` macro.

 </details>